MirelaGTulbure/gaec-lab/content/publication/2018-12-01-Zenodo-Tulbure-Broich/index.md

 publication: "Dataset - Zenodo"
 publication_short: ""

-abstract:

-Please refer to the above mentioned publication for a description of the data and interpretation of the patterns.
+abstract: Please refer to the above mentioned publication for a description of the data and interpretation of the patterns.
 The animations are based on statistically validated surface water and flooding extent dynamics data derived from seasonally continous Landsat TM/ETM+ and random forest models from 1986 to 2011 over Australia's Murray-Darling Basin.
 The overall accuracy was over 99% and producer's accuracy for water 87% +/- 3%.

-# Summary.
-An optional shortened abstract.
-summary:

 tags:
 - Murray–Darling Basin